spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

     ],

     /*
      * This disk will be used to store files regarding importing subscribers.
+This must
+     * be a disk that uses the `local` driver.
      */
     'import_subscribers_disk' => 'public',
 ];